-Dr Joanne Kingsbury is a senior scientist with ESR’s Food, Water and Biowaste group.
+Dr Joanne Kingsbury is a senior scientist with ESR’s Risk Assessment and Social Systems group.

 Joanne earned her BSc (Honours) and PhD degrees in Cellular and Molecular Biology from the University of Canterbury.
 Prior to joining ESR, she worked as a research associate at Duke University Medical Center, North Carolina, USA.